Understanding Child Support – Part 1

 The payments that are made during a divorce litigation are paid on an interim basis and are known as “pendente lite support,” which in Latin literally means “awaiting the litigation.”
 The general purpose of pendente lite support is to maintain the parties in the same or similar situation they were in prior to the inception of the litigation: “to preserve the status quo through the device of awarding temporary financial support pending a full investigation of the case.”

 Therefore, even though housing is one of the categories included in child support, based on the parties’ respective financial circumstances during a pending divorce, one party may be obligated to make payments toward the mortgage while also making payments toward child support.
 While a party may be obligated to make payments that seem duplicative, the amount of support paid on pendente lite basis will be reviewed by the Court when a divorce is being resolved.
 This means that if someone is paying a great deal in expenses while a divorce is pending, that person will also get credit for those payments.

 Contact our Child Support Lawyers in New Jersey at Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC

 This review of the basics of New Jersey child support is meant to assist clients in understanding child support.
-Please contact our Child Support Lawyers in New Jersey for a more detailed explanation or to answer any questions you have.
+Please contact our New Jersey Child Support Lawyers for a more detailed explanation or to answer any questions you have.